OpenTimelineIO/otio-youtube-example/docs/index.md

-# Welcome to OTIOExamples
+# Welcome to otio-youtube-example

-The github repository is located [here](https://github.com/utsab/OTIOExamples).
+The github repository is located [here](https://github.com/utsab/otio-youtube-example).

-The goal of this documentation is to explain the basic OpenTimelineIO concepts using our Youtube Demo (contained in the OTIOExamples repository) as a concrete example.
+The goal of this documentation is to explain the basic OpenTimelineIO concepts using our Youtube Demo (contained in the otio-youtube-example repository) as a concrete example.
 We will walk through the following statement within the context of our Youtube Demo:

 "OpenTimelineIO is a file format, an API, and a plugin system."